 - Medicare Advantage (MA), also known as Medicare Part C, are health plans from private insurance companies that are available to people eligible for Original Medicare (Medicare Part A and Medicare Part B)....
 (MAPD)– You get all of your Medicare Part A is hospital inpatient coverage for people with Original Medicare, whereas Part B is medical coverage for doctor visits, tests, etc.... and Medicare Part B is medical coverage for people with Original Medicare.
 It covers doctor visits, specialists, lab tests and diagnostics, and durable medical equipment.
 Part A is for hospital inpatient care.... coverage as well as prescription drug coverage (Part D) through these plans.
 You must have both Part A and Part B to join a Medicare Advantage Plan.

 Each plan varies in both cost and drugs covered.
 You can choose to join the plan that best meets your needs.
-Consider enrolling during your Initial Enrollment Period, even if you do not use a lot of prescription drugs at that time, because there is a penalty for waiting.
+Consider enrolling during your Most people get their Medicare benefits at age 65.
+The Initial Enrollment Period (IEP) is a seven-month period when a new beneficiary can enroll in Medicare without a penalty...., even if you do not use a lot of prescription drugs at that time, because there is a penalty for waiting.
 Because of this penalty, if you choose to join later, your A premium is an amount that an insurance policyholder must pay for coverage.
 Premiums are typically paid on a monthly basis.
 In the federal Medicare program, there are four different types of premiums. ... will be higher.